Please read through the information below to understand how the Automated Wait Lists are managed in CampS.

 - How can I tell if a class has a Wait List?

-When you click on a course during the registration process, you are brought to the Class Details page.
+When you click on a course during the registration process, you are brought to the Class Information page.
 This screen lists the Wait List capacity (total number of students that can go on the wait list) and the Wait List total (total number of students already on the wait list).
 If the Wait List Capacity is zero, that course is not using the automated wait list feature.

 - How can I tell how many seats are left on a Wait List?

-When you click on a course during the registration process, you are brought to the Class Details page.
+When you click on a course during the registration process, you are brought to the Class Information page.
 This screen lists the Wait List Capacity (total number of students that can go on the wait list) and the Wait List Total (total number of students already on the wait list).
 Subtract the Wait List Total from the Wait List Capacity to see how many wait list seats are remaining.

 - What do I do if the course Wait List is already full?